 Our increased emphasis on profitability and cash flow generation may not be successful.
 We intend to reduce our total costs as a percentage of revenue, primarily impacting our sales and marketing expenses.
-There can be no assurances that our cost reduction initiatives will result in the cost savings that we anticipate as percentage of our revenue and will not have unintended or unforeseen consequences, including a reduction in revenue.
+There can be no assurances that our cost reduction initiatives will result in the cost savings that we anticipate as a percentage of our revenue and will not have unintended or unforeseen consequences, including a further reduction in revenue.
+We have experienced a reduction in revenue recently, which may have resulted from our cost reduction initiatives.